The Top 15 Fastest-Growing Agency and Fractional Job Titles in 2026

 Advertising, GTM and growth, brand strategy, design, engineering, and AI roles consistently sit at the top of hiring and contracting demand because they directly drive revenue, conversion, delivery speed, and differentiation.

 These are also the roles most likely to create complex billing and payout needs: retainers plus milestones, subcontractors on the same project, or cross-border contributors.
-To understand the building blocks Rafiki focuses on, see: Rafiki OS features.
+This is where teams tend to feel the pain of manual allocation, reconciliation, and multi-party settlement.

 Top fractional and agency roles in 2026